spxbhuhb/adaptive/doc/doc-main/doc/guides/Documentation system.md

 1. Top level documentation (such as this one) is in the [doc-main](def://) subproject.
 2. [Subproject](def://) documentation is in the `doc` directory of the given subproject.

-`doc` directories may contain these subdirectories:
+`doc` directories may contain these subdirectories, each containing the given type of documents:

 1. `definitions`
 2. `guides`
 3. `internals`

-All non-class file names related to documentation **SHALL** be unique through the whole repository.
+All non-class file names related to documentation **SHALL** be unique through the whole repository in respect of the document type.
-This includes file names, class names, everything.

 This was a design decision for multiple reasons: